2026 Guide to MOFA, Apostille, and Document Attestation

 - Police Clearance

-Document type varies per country requirement.
+Document type varies depending on country requirements.

 7. Do Digital Certificates Need Attestation?

-Digital certificates are:
+Digital certificates are often:

-- QR-verifiable,
+- QR-verifiable

-- blockchain-secured (in some cases),
+- blockchain-secured (in some cases)

-- internationally recognized,
+- internationally recognized

-- easy to verify online.
+- easy to verify online

-- printed certificates may still require Apostille or MOFA attestation.
+For employment or visa requirements, printed certificates may still require Apostille or MOFA attestation.

-- UAE/Qatar → MOFA
+- UAE / Qatar → MOFA

-- USA/Europe → Apostille
+- USA / Europe → Apostille

 Digital verification + attestation = strongest combination.